-By using an iPod® cable, or an external USB device to connect to the USB port:
+By using an external USB device to connect to the USB port:

-• The audio device can be played on the vehicle's sound system, providing metadata (artist, track title, album, etc.) information on the radio display.
+- The audio device can be played on the vehicle's sound system, providing metadata (artist, track title, album, etc.) information on the radio display. - The audio device can be controlled using the radio buttons to Play, Browse, and List the iPod contents.

-- The audio device can be controlled using the radio buttons to Play, Browse, and List the iPod® contents. - The audio device battery charges when plugged into the USB/AUX connector (if supported by the specific audio device).
+• The audio device battery charges when plugged into the USB/AUX connector (if supported by the specific audio device).

-Controlling The iPod® Or External USB Device Using Radio Buttons
+Controlling The iPod Or External USB Device Using Radio Buttons

-To get into the iPod®/USB/MP3 control mode and access a connected audio device, either push the "AUX" button on the radio faceplate or push the VR button and say "USB" or "Switch to USB."
-Once in the iPod®/USB/MP3 control mode, audio tracks (if available from audio device) start playing over the vehicle's audio system.
+To enter the iPod/USB/MP3 control mode and access a connected audio device, either push the "AUX" button on the radio faceplate or push the VR button and say "USB" or "Switch to USB."
+Once in the iPod/USB/MP3 control mode, audio tracks (if available from audio device) start playing over the vehicle's audio system.